The Truth About WordPress Security

 Most WordPress hacks don't exploit WordPress itself.
 They exploit outdated plugins.

 Plugin developers find vulnerabilities and release updates.
 Site owners don't update.
-Hackers exploit the known vulnerabilities.
+Attackers exploit the known vulnerabilities within hours.

 3. Weak Passwords

-You'd be surprised how many WordPress sites get hacked through:
+You'd be surprised how many WordPress sites still get hacked through:

 - No brute force protection

-The fix: Use strong passwords, change default usernames, add two-factor authentication.
+The fix: Use strong passwords (16+ characters, mixed types), change default usernames, add two-factor authentication on every account.

 4. Bad Hosting

 Cheap shared hosting packs hundreds of sites on one server.
-If one site gets compromised, it can spread.
+If one site gets compromised, the infection can spread laterally through misconfigurations or shared resources.

-The fix: Use quality managed WordPress hosting with proper isolation.
+The fix: Use quality managed WordPress hosting with proper isolation — Kinsta, WP Engine, or Flywheel all provide this.

 How Secure Is WordPress Core?

-WordPress core is actually well-maintained and secure.
-The WordPress security team monitors vulnerabilities and releases patches quickly.
+WordPress core is actually well-maintained and reasonably secure.
+The WordPress security team monitors vulnerabilities and releases patches quickly — usually within hours or days of disclosure.

 When you hear about "WordPress vulnerabilities," it's almost always: